swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 However, child tasks in the proposed structured-concurrency model are (intentionally) more restricted than general-purpose futures.
 Unlike in a typical futures implementation, a child task does not persist beyond the scope in which is was created.
 By the time the scope exits, the child task must either have completed, or it will be implicitly cancelled.
 This structure both makes it easier to reason about the concurrent tasks that are executing within a given scope, and also unlocks numerous optimization opportunities for the compiler and runtime.

-Bringing it back to our example, note that the `preheatOven(temperature:)` function might throw an error if, say, the oven breaks.
-That thrown error completes the child task for preheating the oven.
+Bringing it back to our example, note that the `chopVegetables()` function might throw an error if, say, there is an incident with the kitchen knife.
+That thrown error completes the child task for chopping the vegetables.
 The error will then be propagated out of the `makeDinner()` function, as expected.
-On exiting the body of the `makeDinner()` function, any child tasks that have not yet completed (chopping the vegetables or marinating the meat, may be both) will be automatically cancelled.
+On exiting the body of the `makeDinner()` function, any child tasks that have not yet completed (marinating the meat or preheating the oven, maybe both) will be automatically cancelled.

 ### Nurseries